 San Diego’s East Village, just east of the Gaslamp Quarter, is a diverse and ever-changing blend of high-end high-rises, industrial warehouses, Victorian-era homes, restaurants, bars and boutiques.
 Check out this baker’s dozen of hot hangouts in San Diego’s largest downtown neighborhood.

 Show off your team spirit at Petco Park, home of the San Diego Padres.
 Even in the off-season, the stadium hosts big-name bands and other fun events.
 Another East Village anchor is the nine-story Central Library, recognizable by its steel-ribbed dome.
 The arts are also a prominent part of this up-and-coming neighborhood, with colorful murals like those at the brand-new I.D.E.A.
 District and artist work spaces peppered throughout.
-New to the neighborhood, Quartyard is an urban city park, constructed from repurposed shipping containers offering event and art space, coffee shop and craft beer garden.
+Quartyard is an urban city park, constructed from repurposed shipping containers offering event and art space, coffee shop and craft beer garden.